No. 4 Clemson routs Wofford 59-14 for 24th straight victory

 CLEMSON, S.C.
+(AP) — Clemson coach Dabo Swinney believes it’s way past time to lighten up on quarterback Trevor Lawrence.

-(AP) — Trevor Lawrence accounted for four touchdowns, Travis Etienne ran for 212 yards and two TDs and No. 4 Clemson won its 24th consecutive game, rolling over FCS opponent Wofford 59-14 on Saturday.
+Lawrence accounted for four touchdowns, Travis Etienne ran for 212 yards in a record-setting performance and No. 4 Clemson rolled to its 24th straight victory, 59-14 over FCS opponent Wofford on Saturday.

+Lawrence had three TD passes for a fourth straight game, leading the Tigers to a season-high 702 yards.
+And Swinney things people should start focusing on that instead of finding fault in Lawrence’s play.

+“He’s had about eight bad plays and they just can’t let it go,” Swinney said.
+“They can’t let it go.
+They can’t forgive him.”

-Etienne, the reigning Atlantic Coast Conference player of the year, helped the Tigers (9-0) put the game away early with scoring runs of 47 and 86 yards in the game’s first 15:12.
+Etienne, the reigning Atlantic Coast Conference player of the year, helped the Tigers put it away early with scoring runs of 47 and 86 yards in the first 15:12.
 Clemson improved to 34-0 against FCS programs.
 It was the Tigers’ sixth straight win over Wofford (5-3), which fell to 1-21 against FBS schools.

 Etienne became Clemson’s first rusher with three 200-yard games in his career.
 He also surpassed James Davis for Clemson’s career record for rushing TDs with 48.

-Lawrence had three TD passes and a 2-yard scoring run, set up by linebacker Isaiah Simmons’ first interception of the year.
-Lawrence completed 12 of 16 passes for 218 yards before coming out of the game early in the third quarter.
+“For every bad play he’s had, he’s had 50 great ones,” Swinney said.
+“He’s been tremendous all year.”

-The Tigers held Wofford to 75 yards in the opening half.
+As have Clemson’s defense, holding Wofford to 75 yards in the opening half.

 The Terriers broke up the shutout with a 65-yard scoring drive that ended on Ryan Lovelace’s 20-yard run.
 Wofford became the only team this year to score two TDs in one quarter against Clemson’s defense, which came into the game ranked sixth nationally in points allowed at just 11 per game.

 The highlights, though, were scarce for Wofford, which has lost its last 16 games to Power Five opponents.